AAbasinejad/Network_Analysis/README.md

 * [*__`Graph.py`__*](https://github.com/AAbasinejad/CS-Network/blob/master/Graph.py):

-By processing JSON file, it creates a graph, G, whose nodes are the authors and edges between Two nodes is a connection if they have at least one publication in common.
+By processing JSON file, it creates a graph, G, whose nodes are the authors and one edge between two nodes is a connection if they have at least one publication in common.
 Each edge is weighted in the following way:
 <d1>
 <p align="center">
   <img src="https://latex.codecogs.com/gif.latex?w(a_1,a_2)&space;=&space;1&space;-&space;J(p_1,&space;p_2)" title="Weight Formula" width="200"/>